-Smile brighter with big savings on dental services at over 195,000* available dental practice locations nationwide.
-Just present your card with the Aetna Dental Access® logo and pay the discounted price at the time of service.
+Smile brighter with big savings at over 238,000* available dental practice locations nationwide.
 Use your card over and over again to keep your teeth sparkling clean!

 Q. How does the dental plan work?